AbdulShabazz/CLUCalcSource-4.3.3-x86-64bit/README.md

 ## Repository Information

-This repository contains the *original unmodified source* from the archive `CLUCalcSource-4.3.3.tar.gz` for Linux released in 2005.
-The purpose of this repository is to make the untouched source code available for cloning and further development in other repositories.
+This repository contains the *non-original modified source* based upon the archive `CLUCalcSource-4.3.3.tar.gz` originally for Linux, released in 2005.
+The purpose of this repository is to make the untouched source code available in HTML form for cloning and further development in other repositories.

 ## Key Features